shivaazimi/lidar-transformer-segmentation/README.md

 # Semantic Segmentation of 3D Point clouds using Transformer

-This project explores the application of self-attention networks to 3D point cloud processing with the focus on semantic segmentation task.The model is evaluated on the SemanticKitti dataset, a large-scale outdoor urban environments .
+This project explores the application of self-attention networks,  which have shown impressive results in natural language processing and image analysis, to 3D point cloud processing with the focus on semantic segmentation task.The model is evaluated on the SemanticKitti dataset, a large-scale outdoor urban environments .

 ## Table of Contents